leanprover/vscode-lean4/README.md

 * Fill in `{! !}` holes using <kbd>ctrl</kbd>+<kbd>.</kbd>
 * Tasks for leanpkg (<kbd>ctrl</kbd>+<kbd>p</kbd> task configure)
 * Tactic state filtering with regex
+* Type of the term under the cursor can be displayed in the status bar

 ## Requirements